IBM Career

 I

 retired from IBM in San Jose, CA in 1992 after 31 years of service.
-I spent the following year as a consultant to IBM
+I then spent the following year as a consultant to IBM

 I began my career with IBM in September 1961.
 After several months working in magnetic disk